 WHO CAN TAKE THE GRE TEST?

-A student who wants to seek admission in any graduate course will have to take the GRE test.
-The scores of the GRE test are taken into consideration by a number of colleges and universities for giving admission or fellowship to a student for a graduate course.
-GRE test helps in judging whether the candidate fits into the given criteria required to give admission for a graduate course.
+A student who wants to seek admission in any graduate course will have to take this test.
+The scores of the test are taken into consideration by a number of colleges and universities for giving admission or fellowship to a student for a graduate course.
+The test helps in judging whether the candidate fits into the given criteria required to give admission for a graduate course.

-GRE test can be taken at any time of the year at a computer-based center.
-Some of the GRE test centers do not provide the computer based test facility; at some places the candidate has to appear for a paper based GRE test.
-All recognized graduate, business or professional schools demand the candidate to pass the GRE test before admitting him into a graduate course.
+The test can be taken at any time of the year at a computer-based center.
+Some of the test centers do not provide the computer based test facility; at some places the candidate has to appear for a paper based test.
+All recognized graduate, business or professional schools demand the candidate to pass this test before admitting him into a graduate course.

 VARIOUS PARTS OF GRE:

 The verbal reasoning test measures the candidate's ability to analyze and judge the written material and unite the information that he has obtained from it.
 It judges how a student analyses and recognizes the relationships between words and concepts and various parts of sentences.

 It tests how properly the student can understand the basic concepts of arithmetic, algebra, geometry and data analysis.
 It judges the students quantitative reasoning and problem solving abilities in a quantitative setting.